wesquaresandeep/Staistical_Analysis./README.md

 **https://data.world/vizwiz/nyc-taxi-jan-2020/workspace/file?filename=yellow_tripdata_2020-01.csv**

 The complete explanation about the project is explained along with the code in the Notebook for clear understanding.
-The major Learnings from this is prject will be on
+The major Learnings from this is project will be on
->Descriptive Analysis
+>Descriptive Analysis,
->Hypothesis Testing
+>Hypothesis Testing,
->Regression Analysis
+>Regression Analysis.